igrishaev/pg2/docs/json.md

 1. The default slot name is `:json`.
 Please avoid using `:body` or `:params` to prevent overriding existing request fields.
 This is especially important for `:body`!
-Often, you need the origin input stream to calculate an MD5 or SHA-256 hash-sum of the payload.
-If you overwrite the `:body` field, you cannot do that.
+Often you need the origin input stream to calculate MD5 or SHA-256 hash-sum of the payload.
+If you overwrite the `:body` field you can't do that.

 2. The default malformed response is something like 400 "Malformed JSON" (plain text).

-A full example:
+Full example:

 ~~~clojure
 (def json-opt